discordjs/guide/guide/popular-topics/components-v2.md

 ### Section

 A Section is a layout component allowing you to display text next to an accessory.
 You can use the <DocsLink path="SectionBuilder:Class" /> utility class to easily create a Section component.
-Every Section component must have at least 1 and at most 3 Text Display components together with either a Thumbnail or Button component.
+Every Section component must have at least 1 and at most 3 Text Display components with either a Thumbnail or Button component.

 The example below shows how you can send a Section component in a channel containing three Text Display components with a Button component on the right, next to the text.